Early Years transition activities are available to view and download over on the EYFS year group page.

 Our expectations for 'Remote Learning' are as follows...

--Teachers to use a clear 'curriculum sequence' that allows access to high-quality online and offline resources and teaching videos and that is linked to our original curriculum expectations
+-Teachers use a clear 'curriculum sequence' that allows access to high-quality online and offline resources and that is linked to our original curriculum expectations

 -Teachers select online tools that are consistently used, across the school, in order to allow interaction, assessment and feedback and school leaders will make sure staff are trained in their use

--Teachers will provide printed resources, such workbooks, for pupils who do not have suitable online access
+-Teachers will provide printed resources for pupils who do not have suitable online access

 -At least 15 hours of work will be set, per week, for our infant pupils and at least 20 hours of work will be set, per week, for our junior pupils.